Jump to Recipe Print Recipe

 Instructions

-• Add your sourdough starter (or bubbly yeast mixture), flour, water, and salt to a large bowl and mix.
+• Add 1/2 cup sourdough starter (or bubbly yeast mixture), 2 cups gluten free flour blend, 1 3/4 cups purified water, and 3/4 teaspoon saltto a large bowl and mix.
 I make the batter wetter so it will have more water to rise.
 I add more flour after this big rise.
 A note on the water.
 Yeast, especially sourdough wild yeast, performs way better if you use filtered water.
 It really makes a difference in the bagel texture when your yeast is happy!!

 • If you are using a sourdough starter, mix this up before you go to bed and let the dough rise overnight.
 If you are using dry yeast, you do not want to rise the dough overnight.